PeterSuh-Q3/hackintosh-asrock-z490m-itx-ac-sequoia/README.md

 Version 2.1
 - Added AMFIPass.kext (Use Instead of AMFI=0x80) and removed NVMeFix.kext for Solve AMFI issues in Sonoma
-- Removed AMFI=0x80 for Solve AMFI issues in Sonoma [Issues]
+- Removed AMFI=0x80 for Solve AMFI issues in Sonoma

+Issues in Version 2.0:
-.
-VMWare (unable to boot; check normal operation after applying AMFIPass) .
-Firefox (does not run; check if it can run after applying AMFIPass) .
-Creative Cloud Apps (CC5.9, Illustrator28.2 crashes when opening file; confirmed normal operation after applying AMFIPass) .
-League of Legends (Available after applying AMFIPass) .
-RIDIBooks (not running; confirm normal operation after applying AMFIPass) .
-Skype (not running; confirm normal operation after applying AMFIPass) .
-Electron-based Apps
+- VMWare (unable to boot; check normal operation after applying AMFIPass)
+- Firefox (does not run; check if it can run after applying AMFIPass)
+- Creative Cloud Apps (CC5.9, Illustrator28.2 crashes when opening file; confirmed normal operation after applying AMFIPass)
+- League of Legends (Available after applying AMFIPass)
+- RIDIBooks (not running; confirm normal operation after applying AMFIPass)
+- Skype (not running; confirm normal operation after applying AMFIPass)
+- Electron-based Apps
-.
-Other apps that should not disable AMFI after disabling SIP.
+- Other apps that should not disable AMFI after disabling SIP.

 SMBIOS removed, need to generate serial numbers